-- A total of 39 patients have been treated in 8 cohorts - Patients were unselected and heavily pretreated - RVU120 demonstrates a favorable safety profile - No dose limiting toxicities (DLTs) or other safety signals were observed - Low grade nausea and vomiting were the most frequent AEs, contributing to suboptimal tolerability in Cohort 7 - After completing Cohort 7, dose of 300 mg is being explored (Cohort 8) - Dose schedule optimization Cohort E planned to be opened within next weeks against the prior line regimen may support single-agent clinical activity in some patients
+- A total of 39 patients have been treated in 8 cohorts - Patients were unselected and heavily pretreated - RVU120 demonstrates a favorable safety profile.
+No dose limiting toxicities (DLTs) or other safety signals were observed, confirming CDK8/19 inhibition as a viable approach for cancer therapies. - Low grade nausea and vomiting were the most frequent AEs, contributing to suboptimal tolerability in Cohort 7 - Out of 12 patients who achieved a stable disease on RVU120, treatment in 8 patients lasted longer than on previous therapy line - The trend to longer treatment duration was specifically observed in patients with adenoid cystic carcinoma - Dose schedule optimization will continue